 You’ve hired a moving company, and you’re preparing for the big cross-country move.
 There’s no better time to go through your things.
+In terms of transporting a car, you can ship a car to another state in several ways: use a trailer, hire a professional driver, drive it yourself, or send it by a train.
 While there are many things you’ll need to remember to pack; there are also a few things you won’t want to pack.
 Here are our top five packing tips for this big transition.

 Tip #1: Safety First